business

 • Asset Protection: Delaware companies offer the same corporate veil as other states.

-The high costs associated with registering and maintaining a Delaware LLC often make it a less than ideal choice for new entrepreneurs.
-Find out more on Delaware Post Incorporation and Checklist here.
+• The high costs associated with registering and maintaining a Delaware LLC often make it a less-than-ideal choice for new entrepreneurs.
+If you are considering forming a holding company or dealing with public LLC information, Delaware might be suitable, but weigh this against the cost.

 California